-The FDA permits manufacturers in the food and drink industry to list the nutrients of natural orange juice at the time of packaging.
+Juice manufacturers in the food and drink industry list the nutrients of natural orange juice at the time of packaging, per the FDA.
 Based on the nutrition facts label, the consumer expects to have benefited from all the claimed nutrients until it’s expired.
-JURAVIN RESEARCH found that while no one is lying, per se, the consumer is tricked.
+JURAVIN RESEARCH found that while no one is lying, per se, the label tricks the consumer.
 What fresh OJ manufacturers don’t tell you is that once you open the container, Vitamin C immediately oxidizes and vanishes.

 250% THE COST OF OTHER DRINKS

 Natural orange juice costs 2 to 3 times more than orange flavored drinks.
-Soft drink companies can offer a natural OJ taste and even add artificial pulp to spare consumers from the calories and help them save money.
-Moreover, such flavored orange drinks are healthier than the claimed to be “fresh” or “natural” (which is NOT and will be discussed in JURAVIN RESEARCH other studies).
+Soft drink companies offer a natural OJ taste and even add artificial pulp to spare consumers from the calories and help them save money.
+Moreover, such flavored orange drinks are healthier than those claimed to be “fresh” or “natural” (which are NOT and will be discussed in JURAVIN RESEARCH other studies).